Thanhquan1404/STAT3013.Q11_GroupYY/README.md

-# Descriptive Analysis for Liver cirrhosis stages by loboratory and clinical Data
+# Descriptive Analysis for Liver cirrhosis stages by laboratory and clinical Data

 _A Statistical Exploration of Clinical Datases: Liver Cirrhosis Dataset_